-- If a checklist changes, the manager can update it and push it immediately to all employees at all locations, so no one is working from old procedures.
+- If a checklist changes, the manager can update it and push it immediately to all employees across multiple locations, so no one is working from old procedures.

 - Managers can break up long digital checklists into several short ones.
 People are more focused when working on lists with just a few tasks.
 Completing one list gives workers a sense of accomplishment that motivates them to tackle the next job.
 Breaking long lists into smaller ones also lowers anxiety and improves overall performance.

 - When managers get notifications that a checklist is done, they can increase worker satisfaction and engagement by sending a text thanking the employee for their effort or congratulating them on timely completion.
 The extra positive attention encourages people to keep giving their best and demonstrates their work is important to the company.

 - Apps are cool.
 Paper is so un-cool.

 If you haven’t joined the digital revolution yet, there’s still time.
 Today’s checklist applications are simple to implement and boast some pretty incredible features.
 Take that clipboard off the bathroom door and write yourself one last reminder: “Get a digital checklist app . . . and take those chewed up pens away.”